We highlight the 10 oldest universities in Africa, their year of establishments, and some of their notable alumni.

 The university has residential and sports facilities for staff and students on campus, as well as separate botanical and zoological gardens.

-One most popular Unibadan alumni is Wole Soyinka, winner of the 1986 Nobel Prize in Literature.
+One most popular Unibadan alumni are Wole Soyinka, winner of the 1986 Nobel Prize in Literature.

 10. University of Zimbabwe